bryanwweber/orbital-mechanics-notes/_sources/interplanetary-maneuvers/planetary-arrival-capture.md

 ## Orbital Elements of Arrival Trajectory

 As with the [departure trajectory](./planetary-departure-trajectory.md), we must choose the value of $r_p$ that we want for the hyperbola.
-If we want to impact the planet, in the absence of an atomsphere, then we should choose the radius of the planet as $r_p$.
+If we want to impact the planet, in the absence of an atmosphere, then we should choose the radius of the planet as $r_p$.
 If an atmosphere is present, then an altitude at the approximate edge of the atmosphere would be more appropriate.

 On the other hand, we may want to enter an orbit around the planet, either to conduct a science mission or perform system checks before a deorbit burn.
 In this case, $r_p$ should be well above the atmosphere.